icons8/free/README.md

 Has all properties of [`Layer`](#Layer), plus:

 * _t: [string](#string) = `PATH` - object type.
+* StartMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* EndMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* MiterLimit: [float](#float) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
+When the limit is exceeded, the joint is converted from miter to beveled.
 * Edited: [bool](#bool) = `False` - if the shape is edited in the path editor.
 * Open: [bool](#bool) = `False` - indicates whether the path is open.
 * Points: [Vertex[]](#Vertex) - list of path's points.